 You Can Donate A Car To Help Grant A Wish This Holiday Season

 The next positive news story is in your hands!
-When you donate a vehicle to Wheels For Wishes, benefiting Make-A-Wish, you can help to grant a wish for a deserving child battling a life-threatening medical condition.
+When you donate a vehicle to Wheels For Wishes, benefiting Make-A-Wish, you can help to grant a wish for a deserving child battling a critical illness.
 Your donation will allow a child to receive their greatest wish granted.
 Wishes are only limited to a child’s imagination!

 Imagine seeing Wish Stories such as Lauren’s, Joe’s, and Louis’, and knowing that your car donation helped to make their wish possible.
 When you donate a car to Wheels For Wishes, benefiting Make-A-Wish, you can be sure that your donation is benefiting a local child in your community.